jacobpclouse/526-Final-Project/README.md

 - Image download mime type validation python requests: https://stackoverflow.com/questions/43048099/image-download-mime-type-validation-python-requests
 - **Convert PIL or OpenCV Image to Bytes without Saving to Disk: https://jdhao.github.io/2019/07/06/python_opencv_pil_image_to_bytes/
 - Display and save Numpy array as Image: https://iq.opengenus.org/display-numpy-array-as-image/#:~:text=To%20save%20the%20Numpy%20array,directory%20where%20to%20save%20it.&text=This%20will%20save%20the%20Numpy%20array%20as%20a%20jpeg%20image.
+- How to open and view a numpy array in Python (numpy.ndarray.view()): https://www.geeksforgeeks.org/numpy-ndarray-view-in-python/#